nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28370](https://jira.nuxeo.com/browse/NXP-28370)

-#### Filter user on subgroups in the `UserGroup.Suggestion` operation
+#### Filter User on Subgroups in the `UserGroup.Suggestion` Operation

 The operation `UserGroup/Suggestion` has a new parameter to filter users on subgroups.

-This new parameter is a new boolean parameter allowSubGroupsRestriction to take into account subgroups of the group given in the groupRestriction parameter.
+This new parameter is a new boolean parameter `allowSubGroupsRestriction` to take into account subgroups of the group given in the `groupRestriction` parameter.

-Example of use in Web UI:
+Example of usage in Web UI:
 ```
 <nuxeo-user-suggestion role="widget" value=" " label="List of users in Group1" params='{"groupRestriction":"Group1","allowSubGroupsRestriction":"true"}' search-type="USER_TYPE" min-chars="0" required="true"></nuxeo-user-suggestion>
 ```